Glaucoma: Eye Biology, Nerve Damage, and Research Facts

 Drainage Problems in the Eye

-In many people with glaucoma, the drainage system described above doesn’t work properly.
+In many people with glaucoma, the drainage system in the eye doesn’t work properly.
 The aqueous humour isn’t drained from the eyes fast enough or is blocked from entering the trabecular meshwork.
 As a result, the pressure in the area increases.
 This pressure is transmitted to the vitreous chamber of the eye, which holds a gel known as the vitreous humour.
 Unlike the aqueous humour, the vitreous humour is a permanent material and isn’t created and drained.
-The increased pressure in the eye (the intraocular pressure) injures the optic nerve.
+The increased pressure in the eye (the intraocular pressure) can injure the optic nerve.

 Glaucoma generally develops in older people but sometimes appears in younger ones.
-Some people develop increased pressure in their eyeball without developing glaucoma.
+Some people develop increased pressure in their eyeball without experiencing vision loss.
 Others have glaucoma without increased pressure in their eyeball.
 These observations add to the mysteries of the disease.
 The disease is more common in people who have specific disorders, including hypertension (high blood pressure) and diabetes.

 Symptoms of glaucoma don't appear until the disease is at an advanced stage.
-It's important to get eyes checked regularly so that the disease can be recognized at an early stage and vision loss stopped.
+It's important to get eyes checked regularly so that the disease can be recognized at an early stage before vision loss occurs.
+Even if vision loss has started, it's important to get treatment in order to slow or stop its progression.

 Types of Glaucoma